 21. What roles do love and affection play in your life?

-This question is fairly straight forward.
-It’s meant to gauge the how love and affection has moulded someone’s life.
+This question is fairly straightforward.
+It’s meant to gauge how love and affection have molded someone’s life.
 If the person answering this question had a rough childhood and a broken family, there could be serious issues to watch out for.